 That's what dedicated bike traffic signals are all about.
 They give bikes a head start at busy intersections where there's a risk of right-turn conflicts.
 They turn one lane of a one-way downtown street to a two-way bike thoroughfare.
 They let bikes cross a busy street midblock, or even diagonally across a key intersection.
 They reduce bicycle crash rates by up to 45 percent.

 And as of Dec.
 24, they no longer require a $20,000 engineering study to install.

 As predicted last month by Streetsblog, the most influential American traffic signal organization has just endorsed the bike traffic signal for general, non-experimental use.
-Here's one in action, in Cambridge, Mass.:
+Here's one in action across the Atlantic in Cambridge, UK:

 The relevant memo from Federal Highway Administration Associate Administrator Jeffrey Lindley said the engineering pros behind Manual of Uniform Traffic Control Devices have determined that bie-specific traffic signals are safe enough for agencies to build almost anywhere they see fit, as long as they first get a general OK from the federal government.